Next »

 One thing about click spammers is they don’t realise how dangerous these scare stories are.

 Relying on manufacture date is risky, a hot water bottle made last year but filled regularly with boiling water (never ever use boiling water) is very likely to burst.
-However a bottle made a few years ago but used correctly will be safe.

 Just like the tyres on a car, nobody would dream of throwing out an unworn tyre because it’s gone 2 years past it’s manufacture date.